geolev/simple-todos/README.md

 # simple-todos
-A simple ToDo list
+A simple ToDo list<br/>
-That about covers it.
+That about covers it.<br />
+Why on the same line?